 - Ensure that the onsite content matches the query intent, reads naturally and is worth the user’s while.
 Is it unique and is it valuable?
 If users like it, so will Google.

-The ThoughtShift team have a wealth of expertise but this talk reminded us to focus on SEO tactics that have the most impact on our clients’ performance.
+The ThoughtShift team have a wealth of expertise when it comes to integrated digital marketing consultancy but this talk reminded us to focus on SEO tactics that have the most impact on our clients’ performance.
 As Google gets better at understanding context, the old “tricks” – link building for example – that search marketers had to play in the past to keep up with the competition are becoming increasingly less important as a ranking factor.

 As for the talk itself, was it unique and valuable as Greg advised web content should be?
 I thought so: using stills from the film Beetlejuice to take us through the evolution of Google Search, Greg delivered a memorable talk and strong direction in how to prepare ourselves for the future of SEO.

 Tim Soulo, CMO & Product Advisor at Ahrefs.com

 The next talk I attended elaborated on Greg’s second point: how to ensure that onsite content matches the query intent.
 Using evidence from the search results pages of 100,000 search queries in the US, Tim explained that the top ranked organic listing gets the most traffic out of all the listings on page 1 only 49% of the time.
 This is because while the average top ranked organic listing ranks for 1,000 keywords, it does not match the search intent behind all the keywords.